TeamMsgExtractor/msg-extractor/README.md

 * Improve the intelligence of the saving functions
 * Create a Pypi package
 * Provide way to save attachments and messages into a custom location under a custom name
+* Implement better property handling that will convert each type into a python equivelent if possible